khakulov/CreepTD/README.rst

-This is a unofficial clone of the Subversion repository http://creeptd.googlecode.com
+This is a unofficial mirror of the Subversion repository http://creeptd.googlecode.com

-„CreepTD is an online multiplayer towerdefense game for 2-4 players playing on one map.
-It's the mother of all TD games.”
+CreepTD is an online multiplayer towerdefense game for 2-4 players playing on one map.
+It's the mother of all TD games.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **It's simple: At the beginning, every player gets 20 lives to defend.
 The goal of the game is, of course, to survive your opponents.**